-In the event of infectious diseases please inform Mss Ebert, the school nurse (6800923).
+In the event of infectious diseases please inform Ms Ebert/Ms Molloy, the school nurses (6800923) or isabelle.ebert@eursc.eu two lessons, or a medical certificate for a longer period.

 In the event of an absence of more than 2 days a medical certificate must be produced.